DirectoryTree/LdapRecord-Docs/laravel/auth/quickstart.md

 If you encounter issues along the way, be sure to open your `storage/logs` directory after you attempt signing in to your application and see what issues may be occurring.

-In addition, you may also run the below artisan command to test connectivity to your LDAP server:
+In addition, you may also run the below artisan command to test connectivity to each of your configured LDAP servers:

 ```bash
 php artisan ldap:test